KanchanSatpute/KanchanSatpute/README.md

 ### Hi there, I'm Kanchan 👋
-:woman: I work as a Data Scientist at Bentley Systems where I build tools to solve problems in the Mobility and Geospatial Analytics space.<br>
+:woman: I work as a Data Scientist at Bentley Systems where I build tools to solve problems in the Mobility Analytics space.<br>
 :book: I am currently reading the book 'Trustworthy Online Controlled Experiments'.<br>
 👯 Would love to collaborate on fun Data Science projects.<br>
 📫 How to reach me: kanchansatpute026@gmail.com